sbfrancisco/template-web/README.md

 - **Helpers**: Reusable modules for auxiliary logic (`helpers/`).

 The structure also separates static assets (`public/`) and configuration files (`config/`), following best practices

+## Ready to Use

+This template comes fully set up and ready to use.
+The SQLite database is preconfigured and connected through ActiveRecord, and the environment is prepared to run the application without additional setup.git init

+Simply install dependencies, run migrations, and start the server to begin building your web app immediately.